Review of Drood

 The odd murder mystery novel is told as a memoir by Dickens’s friend, fellow novelist, and opium addict Wilkie Collins.

 Since a train accident on June 9, 1865, Dickens is haunted by an apparition named Drood, the same figure that may be responsible for a number of horrific crimes across London.
 Dickens confides in Wilkie Collins because the man is among his closest friends and shares interests in sensationalist stories, hypnosis, and the supernatural.
 Though Collins is skeptical, he joins in a clandestine investigation with Dickens, and both novelists are drawn into an intricate high-stakes game of deception with private detectives and Egyptian cults waging war for the soul of London.
 Collins, however, also becomes suspicious of Dickens whose sudden interest in methods of murder and disposal of a corpse seem to be more than just research for a new novel.
+All the while, Collins also feels himself to be in a friendly professional rivalry with Dickens, wanting his new novel to best his friend in terms of both literary reputation and financial outcome.

 Though both men are friends, they are also professional competitors.
 Collins takes pains to point out characters, selections, and whole novels from Dickens that he hates even as he craves the man’s approval.
 Collins frequently shares his work with Dickens, always trying to one-up the other novelist as a means of getting the critical recognition he believes he deserves.
 The interplay is akin to that of the titular characters of Michael Chabon’s The Amazing Adventures of Kavalier and Clay.
 The situation between Collins and Dickens, however, is freighted with personal and professional envy between two grown men trying to achieve financial success and literary immortality.